 - You and your pillion rider must wear a suitable protective bicycle helmet when riding a PAB.

-- You must also observe all traffic rules when using your PAB on the roads – refer to the safety tips for cyclists listed above.
+- You must also observe all traffic rules when using your PAB on the roads.
+The safety tips for cyclists listed above also applies to PABs.

-For more information on safe cycling, guidelines and safe uses of PABs and personal mobility devices (PMD), and the code of conduct, refer to LTA’s website.
+For more information on cycling rules, the code of conduct and guidelines for PABs, refer to LTA's website.